peacecorps/WWS-OSM-toolkit/README.md

 Recommended for students in the 6th grade and above

-1. Register for Peace Corps’ World Wise Schools Correspondence Match program here.
-When registering, indicate that you are a Girl Scout Troop Leader interested in mapping in the final box of the registration form.
+1. Register for Peace Corps’ World Wise Schools Correspondence Match program [here] (https://www.peacecorps.gov/wws/classroom/correspondence/request/).
+When registering, indicate that you are interested in mapping in the final box of the registration form by writing, "Please match me with a Volunteer in the Mapping Initiative".

 2. The Peace Corps will contact you to introduce you to your matched Peace Corps Volunteer in the field.
 We will match you with a Volunteer who is currently working on a mapping project with his or her community.